jaydumisuni/ASUS-TUF-Dash-F15-FX506LHB-Opencore-/README.md

 WiFi 6
 running catalina installer from gibmacOS-master APFS formated Intel UHD graphics fully working

+use this to download os for isnaller gibmacOS-master https://github.com/corpnewt/gibMacOS Catalina version 10.15

 This repo was created after I was able to boot with the desktop files for Comet Lake platform.
 Most of the work to get this to work was done by MaLd0n, which can be found here: https://www.olarila.com/topic/12233-eblogexitbsstart-error-opencore-big-sur-111/?tab=comments#comment-138034